zengqunzhao/EfficientFace/README.md

 ## Training

-- Step 1: download basic emotions dataset of [RAF-DB](http://www.whdeng.cn/raf/model1.html), and make sure it have the structure like following:
+- Step 1: download basic emotions dataset of [RAF-DB](http://www.whdeng.cn/raf/model1.html), and make sure it has the structure like the following:

 ```txt
 ./RAF-DB/